syncfusion-content/asp.netmvc-docs/aspnetmvc/PDF/OCR.md

 {% endhighlight %}

-> Note: The Tesseract binaries, namely SyncfusionTessaract.dll, liblept168.dll, and language pack (tessdata), will be available in the following location.
+N> The Tesseract binaries, namely SyncfusionTessaract.dll, liblept168.dll, and language pack (tessdata), will be available in the following location.

 <<Installation Location>>\Syncfusion\Essential Studio\<<Version Number>>\OCRProcessor